sparkerrecipes/sparkerrecipes.github.io/_recipes/avocado-jalapeno-sauce.md

 * ½ teaspoon salt

 ### Directions
-1. Combine allingredients in a food processor and process until smooth
+1. Combine all ingredients in a food processor and process until smooth